pennmush/pennmush/utils/README.txt

 mkvershlp.pl: perl script that turns the CHANGES.* files into game/txt/hlp/pennv*.hlp files.

+pwutil.pl: perl script used to manipulate player passwords in an offline database.
+Run it with --help for more.

 splint.sh: Wrapper for the splint code analysis tool to control what warnings are printed out.